chauhanprakhar/Akhbaar/README.md

 - GPS usage(post dalte samay GPS location on krwayega)
 - Telegram/watsaap jaisa end to end encrypted(privacy ka khayal)
-- Basic social media clone (Like Twitter and Instagram)
+- Basic social media clone (Like Twitter and Instagram)(prakhar is to ready kr hi lo)
 - we need to keep it simple (nhi to hike jaisa haal hoga)